distanceworkshops/online-course/pages/pages-root-folder/index.md

   title: "Where to learn more"
   url: '/more-resources'
   image: oldbooks.jpg
-  text: 'This online workshop could not include all material you will need to be proficient at designing, conducting and analysing a distance sampling project.
+  text: 'This online course could not include all material you will need to be proficient at designing, conducting and analysing a distance sampling survey.
 Click here to find additional resources.'
 permalink: /index.html
 homepage: true
 ---